 False information about the ICRC circulating online stems partly from questions about its dialogue with Russian authorities and misconceptions about what the organisation does and what it can and cannot do.
 We answer some of those questions.

 The International Committee of the Red Cross (ICRC) is an international humanitarian organisation founded in 1863.
 Though based in Geneva, the ICRC and its staff of over 20,000 work in around 100 countries.
 Its personnel include doctors, engineers, drivers, policy experts and translators.

 The ICRC has a mandateExternal link under international humanitarian law (IHL) to protect and assist victims of armed conflicts.
-The ICRC delivers aid such as food, water and medical supplies to those in need, no matter on which side of the conflict they find themselves.
-It also helps reunite children separated during conflicts with their families and checks on prisoners of war to see if they are treaty humanely.
+The ICRC delivers aid such as food, water and medical supplies to those in need, no matter on which side of the conflict they find themselves on.
+It also helps reunite children separated during conflicts with their families and checks on prisoners of war to see if they are treated humanely.

 As the guardian of the Geneva ConventionsExternal link, the ICRC promotes respect for IHL and its implementation in national law.